Sphinkie/CapButton/readme.md

 # CapButton

 ## Description
-I create this library to read this an Arduino the tuning of an old radio of teh 50's.
+I create this library to read (with an Arduino) the tuning of an old radio of the 50's.
 On these models, the tuning button was a variable capacitor.

+## API
+See the API description of the methods offered by this library, in the attached file [API_description.md](API_description.md).

 ## Notes
 Capacité à mesurer: